|

 rich pattern source for those who

-create period costume for theater, film, living history, reenactment,
+create period costumes for theater, film, living history, reenactment,

 bridal wear, or dolls.
 It’s a valuable identification and dating tool